 - Be aware of your surroundings. - Take at least one other person with you whenever possible, especially at night.
-NMJC Public Safety/Security provides free on-campus security escorts to students upon request.
-This service is available 24 hours a day/7 day a week by calling Campus Security and Safety. - Let your friends know where you are, how to reach you and when to expect you back (but be careful about posting such information on social networking sites). - Put the NMJC Campus Security and Safety phone number in your cellular phone and report all suspicious activity when possible.
-NMJC Campus Security and Safety can be reached 24 hours a day/7 days a week at 575-399-2033. - Sign up for the NMJC Rave Guardian.
-It is a free app for your cell phone which allows you to connect with Campus Security and Safety quickly.
+NMJC Campus Security and Safety provides free on-campus security escorts to students upon request.
+This service is available 24 hours a day/7 day a week by calling Campus Safety. - Let your friends know where you are, how to reach you and when to expect you back (but be careful about posting such information on social networking sites). - Put the NMJC Campus Safety phone number in your cellular phone and report all suspicious activity when possible.
+NMJC Campus Safety can be reached 24 hours a day/7 days a week at 575-399-2033.